Advanced Acne Treatment

 Acne is in part caused and worsened by specific types of bacteria, but the majority of the predisposition to acneiform skin comes from each individual’s skin characteristics.
 Skin types that are prone to acne vary but are most typically those with very active pilosebaceous units and overall hyper-reactivity.
-This means that these skin types typically provide a nice environment for the growth of harmful bacteria and when the skin becomes irritated, it demonstrates an exaggerated reaction when compared to more tranquil skin types.
-Some of the issues related to acne, such as “ice picks,” “boxcar Scars,” and “rolling scars” may be very difficult to treat.
+This means that these skin types typically provide a nice environment for the growth of harmful bacteria.
+When the skin becomes irritated, it demonstrates an exaggerated reaction when compared to more tranquil skin types.
+Some of the issues related to acne, such as “ice picks,” “boxcar scars,” and “rolling scars” may be very difficult to treat.
 Certain “craters” may be a result of excessive treatment with steroids.
-Steroids such as Triamcinolone (Kenalog) cause tissue atrophy.
+Steroids such as triamcinolone (Kenalog) cause tissue atrophy.
 They do so very effectively because they are particulate steroids, meaning they deposit small particles into the tissues that aren’t washed away like other soluble medications.

 Medical Treatment for Acne

-Oral medications such as Accutane (IsoTreinoin) is one of the most effective available and has a few limitations that patients should be aware of.
-Topical Retinoids such as Tretinoin (Retin-A) are very helpful in improving skin quality and increasing skin turnover.
-May other medications such as Benzoyl peroxide, Vitamin C and Salicylic Acid and Azelaic Acid have also shown some benefit.
-A variety of combinations of antibiotics such as Doxycycline and Clindamycin have shown wonderful results as well.
-Depending on the patient, chemical peels have also shown significant improvement for many patients.
-We are continuously learning and developing the most novel and cutting edge treatments to see if they can help us better improve and treat our patients.
+An oral medication, such as Accutane (isotreinoin), is one of the most effective available and has a few limitations that patients should be aware of.
+Topical retinoids, such as tretinoin (Retin-A), are very helpful in improving skin quality and increasing skin turnover.
+May other medications such as benzoyl peroxide, vitamin C, salicylic acid and azelaic acid have also shown some benefit.
+A variety of combinations of antibiotics such as doxycycline and clindamycin have shown wonderful results as well.
+Depending on the patient, chemical peels can provide significant improvement for many patients.
+We are continuously learning and developing the most novel and cutting-edge treatments to see if they can help us better improve and treat our patients.

 Laser Treatment of Acne

-For resurfacing, the most effective laser we have seen in our practice is the Fractionated CO2 laser.
-This is an ablative laser, which does require some downtime especially in patients with acne who tend to have an exaggerated healing response.
-For those patients who are unable to sustain the downtime, they have the option of performing repeat treatments using either Fractionated Erb:YAG (2940) or Erb:Glass lasers (1540).
+For resurfacing, the most effective laser we have seen in our practice is the fractionated CO2 laser.
+This is an ablative laser, which does require some downtime.
+This is especially in patients with acne who tend to have an exaggerated healing response.
+For those patients who are unable to sustain the downtime, they have the option of performing repeat treatments using either fractionated Erb:YAG (2940) or Erb:Glass lasers (1540).
 The effect of these lasers is not as pronounced after a single treatment, but significant improvement is seen after a short series of treatments with little to no downtime.

 Surgical Treatment of Acnes